acycliq/pciSeq/README.md

                   top right of the map:
 ```
 - Configure the glyphs by editing [glyphConfig.js](./dashboard/js/glyphConfig.js).
 The colour is controlled by the `grlyphColor` function
-at the bottom of the file which maps each `taxonomy` to a color. `taxonomy` serves a very loose grouping that brings together genes that bradly speaking tend
+at the bottom of the file and maps each `taxonomy` to a color. `taxonomy` serves a very loose grouping that brings together genes that bradly speaking tend
 to coexist in a cell type.
-Hence by assigning the same colour to these genes, it will be easier for the user guess the cell types by eye balling the map and
+Hence by assigning the same colour to these genes, it will be easier for the user to guess the cell types by eye balling the map and
-patterns arising from similarly coloured spots.
-If you think this is not possible or useful for your own dataset, that you will have to use for `taxonony`
+the patterns arising from similarly coloured spots.
+If you think this is not possible or useful for your own dataset, you will have to use for `taxonony`
 something appropriate for your data or even just replace the `taxonomy` values with the gene names.
 In this case effectively you wll be assigning a colour directly.
 to a gene.
 Note however that 9 glyphs are avaliable.
 If you need more you will have to design them yourself.
 The glyphs shapes are declared in
 [glyphPaths.js](./dashboard/js/glyphPaths.js)